-17. Administering the KS2 science sampling tests
+15. Administering the KS2 science sampling tests

 [Please note, the science sampling tests take place biennially and are not taken by whole cohorts.
-A representative sample of around 9,500 KS2 pupils (5 pupils from each of the 1,900 schools selected) will be randomly selected.
-If pupils from a school have been selected to take the tests, an external administrator will notify the school five school days before the test date.]
+A representative sample of around 9,500 KS2 pupils (5 pupils from each of the 1,900 schools selected) will be randomly selected.]